Section III: Attorneys

 (c) The clerk shall maintain a complete list of all attorneys who have been admitted to practice before the court.

 (d) An attorney who is not admitted to practice before this court may appear for or represent a party in any case in this court only upon an approved application to appear pro hac vice.
-When an attorney who is not a member of the bar of this court appears in any case before this court, he or she shall first submit electronically an application to appear pro hac vice with the clerk of court.
-The applicant must read and comply with Local Rule AT-3, the “Standards of Practice to Be Observed by Attorneys,” and the local rules of this court.
+When an attorney who is not a member of the bar of this court appears in any case before this court, he or she shall first submit electronically an application to appear pro hac vice with the clerk.
+The applicant must read and comply with Local Rule AT-3, the “Standards of Practice to be Observed by Attorneys,” and the local rules of this court.
 The application shall be made using the form that is available on the court’s website and must be signed by the applicant personally.
 Detailed instructions on how to e-file the application appear on the court’s website, located at www.txed.uscourts.gov.
 Such application also shall be accompanied by a $100.00 local fee, which must be paid electronically.
 Any attachments to pro hac vice applications will be handled as electronic sealed documents by the clerk’s office.
 The application shall be acted upon with dispatch by the clerk on the court’s behalf.
 The clerk shall notify the applicant as soon as possible after the application is acted upon.

 (e) Federal Government Attorneys.
-No bar admission fees shall be charged to attorneys who work for the United States government, including Assistant U. S. Attorneys, Assistant Federal Public Defenders, and CJA Panel attorneys.
+No bar admission fees shall be charged to attorneys who work for the United States government, including Assistant United States Attorneys, Assistant Federal Public Defenders, and CJA Panel attorneys.
 Bar admission fees cannot be waived for federal law clerks, however, as they do not appear in court on behalf of the United States but instead perform job duties that do not require admission to practice in the court.
-The clerk's office has no authority to waive bar admission fees for attorneys who work for state, county, or city governments.
+The clerk’s office has no authority to waive bar admission fees for attorneys who work for state, county, or city governments.

 LOCAL RULE AT-2 Attorney Discipline